 The DAR Library was founded in 1896 as a collection of genealogical and historical publications for the use of staff genealogists verifying application papers for the National Society Daughters of the American Revolution.
 Shortly after 1900 the growing collection was opened to the public and has remained so ever since.
-Non-members of the Daughters of the American Revolution, the Sons of the American Revolution, the Sons of the Revolution, or the Children of the American Revolution pay a small daily user fee to help maintain and to expand the Library's collections.
+The DAR Library is free to all visitors.

 The Library is one of the nation's premier genealogical research centers based on the uniqueness of its sources.
 The Library's book collection numbers some 225,000 volumes, the cataloging records for which constitute this catalog.
 Approximately 3,000 new titles enter the Library each year, many of which are works printed in limited quantities.

 Many thousands of volumes of genealogical compilations, record abstracts, and other materials are available only at the DAR Library.
 DAR members and the public have contributed these sources, building a collection of great research depth covering all periods of American history.
 The period of the American Revolution is naturally a major focal point, but the colonial era and the nineteenth century receive detailed coverage as well.
 Through the efforts of local DAR members and chapters nationwide almost 20,000 volumes of Genealogical Records Committee Reports have entered the Library and constitute a unique source for family histories, cemetery record transcriptions, and Bible records.